We Break Down MINDEF Ranks So You Know A Crab From A Corporal

 Platoons and companies are the smallest sub-units in the armed forces.
 These are sometimes known as squadrons in the Air Force and Navy.

 Junior Officers are all addressed as “Sir” or “Ma’am”.

 Potential officers are identified during BMT and selected for the Officer Cadet School (OCS).

 After a gruelling 9-month stint at the school, officer cadets graduate with the Second Lieutenant rank.
-Only regulars may be promoted to Captain.
+If found exceptional, they may eventually be promoted to Captain.

 5. Senior Officers